-- What are the responsibilities of the advisor? - What are the groups' expectations for the involvement of the advisor?
+- What are the responsibilities of the advisor? - What is the group's expectations for the involvement of the advisor?

 Example: The advisor shall serve as a resource person and provide advisory support for the officers and members of the organization.
-The advisor should attend executive and general meetings; however, the advisor may not vote in any Blue Leaders matters.
+The advisor may attend executive and general.
 The advisor shall be nominated by the officers and confirmed by a majority vote of the members.
 The advisor will serve a term of one (1) academic year.
 In the event that the advisor is unable to continue in their position, officers may nominate a replacement at any time, to be confirmed by a majority vote of the members.